 - If the 5G ProSe Remote UE is configured by HPLMN to use control plane security procedure, the 5G ProSe Remote UE's HPLMN AUSF shall support control plane based security procedure.

-- If a network intends to use control plane security procedure then all the AMFs or the all AMFs within the network slices that the 5G ProSe UE-to-Network Relay uses shall support the control plane based security procedures.
+- If a network intends to use control plane security procedure, then all the AMFs within the network slices that the 5G ProSe UE-to-Network Relay uses shall support the control plane based security procedures.

 NOTE: If the control plane security procedure is not supported, then the 5G ProSe Remote UE can select another 5G ProSe UE-to-Network Relay or user plane based security can be used.